 The monitor is placed inside the RV.
 Try not to mount it in the direct line of sight.
 It will disrupt your visibility.
 Instead, mount it lower and to the side, or attach it to your dashboard.

-You may need to drill another hole inside the RV to insert the monitor’s cable to the power source.
+You may need to drill another hole inside the RV to insert the monitor’s cable into the power source.

 Next, up is the installation process of the wireless cameras.